uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

    combination of this and other factors led to his suicide in 1954 at the age of 41, where a half-eaten apple was found at his side.
-   Turns out it was a coincidence and Steve Jobs would lament later how he wished the logo was a tribute to Turing.
-In 2009, after a long campaign by scientists and mathematicians who persisted after several objections by the British parliament, Turing was reluctantly "pardoned".
+   Turns out it was a coincidence and Steve Jobs would lament later how he wished that the Apple logo was indeed designed to be a tribute to Turing.
+In 2009, after a long campaign by scientists and mathematicians who persisted despite several objections by the British parliament, Turing was reluctantly "pardoned".